ChastityB/dojo-env-setup-instructions/docs/index.md

 - **First, read a little further down in the instructions** to make sure we do not already address the error message that you ran into.

-- **Second, please check the "Troubleshooting" chapter on the learnig platform for a lesson that mentions your problem.** about the problem you are running into.
-(The Troubleshooting section is the 3rd chapter in this course - see the screenshot below)
+- **Second, please check the "Troubleshooting" chapter for a lesson that mentions your problem.** (The Troubleshooting section is the 3rd chapter in this the learning platform - see the screenshot below, or it can be found [here]({% link Troubleshooting/troubleshooting.md %}))

     <img src="https://assets.codingdojo.com/boomyeah2015/codingdojo/curriculum/content/chapter/1658334627__Troubleshooting-chapter.png" width=200px>